genropy/genropy_saved/docs/genro/database/resources/index.rst

     This folder includes all your :ref:`private resources <private_resource>`.

-    For more information, check the :ref:`intro_resources` documentation page.
+    For more information, check the :ref:`intro_resources` page.